albert-yu/mnist/README.md

 t10k-labels-idx1-ubyte:  test set labels
 ```

-Without renaming, put them in a `data/` folder at the root of this project's directory.
+Without renaming the files, put them in a `data/` folder at the root of this project's directory.

 ```sh
 zig build